Tax Deadlines for Expats

 Your U.S. tax information is still reported on a calendar-year basis even if you are living in a country that taxes on a fiscal year rather than a calendar year basis (the United Kingdom and Australia, for example).

-Your FBAR deadline is the same as the deadline for your tax return.
+Your FBAR deadline is usually the same as the deadline for your tax return.
 For example, if you’re living abroad, then your deadline to file your return is typically June 15, which is also your FBAR deadline.
 For the 2019 tax year, the deadline was extended to July 15, 2020.
-Your FBAR deadline is the same as the deadline for your tax return but the Treasury automatically files extensions for all filers so you have until October 15 to file without penalties.
+While your FBAR deadline is the same as the deadline for your tax return, the Treasury automatically files extensions for all filers so you have until October 15 to file without penalties.